 - EU public procurement legislation - all procurements valued above specific thresholds must comply with this legislation, however, there is a requirement that all the sector's procurement activities follow the spirit of the legislation which aims to ensure fairness of treatment of potential suppliers and the award of public sector contracts in a fair, open and transparent manner

 - Contract law - an overview to give an understanding of how contracts are formed, the obligations placed on the parties to the contract and the rights of redress should something go wrong

 - Freedom for Information - there is a right to access to public information by anyone who seeks it.
 Often these requests involve information about contracts the college has in place for various goods and services or how a procurement process was conducted.

 - Modern Slavery Act 2015 - an Act of the Parliament designed to tackle slavery in the UK and consolidates previous offences relating to human trafficking and slavery.

 - The Public Services Social Value Act 2012 - requires contracting authorities to consider how what is proposed to be procured might improve the economic, social and environmental well-being of the relevant area; how, in conducting the process of procurement, it might act with a view to securing that improvement; and whether there is a need to undertake any consultation about the two duties set out above.

-- Mystery Shopper Service - investigates and addresses concerns raised about public sector procurements
+- Public Procurement Review Service - investigates and addresses concerns raised about public sector procurements

 - Health and Safety issues - provides links to related guidance